mhmd-almalki/python-prints/README.md

 ```

 ## Notes
--The file path must be absolute.
+- The file path must be absolute.
--Works only on Windows for now.
+- Works only on Windows for now.
--Requires no Python installation (bundled binary included).
+- Requires no Python installation (bundled binary included).